Apricot Preserves

 You can actually eat these preserves by the spoonful.
 It is that good!
 But serve it alongside muffins, pancakes, Easy Crepes, Homemade Waffles, and more.

 I’m so thankful for a sweet friend I met at Bible Study who invited me to harvest apricots from her apricot tree.
-This apricot preserves recipe was inspired by the abundance of apricots we had at home from the harvest.
+This homemade apricot jam recipe was inspired by the abundance of apricots we had at home from the harvest.

-You’ll love how this homemade version tastes better than storebought.
-Plus making and canning fruit preserves is such a fun project to take on!
+You’ll love how this delicious jam tastes better than storebought.
+Plus, making and canning fruit preserves is such a fun project to take on!

 You’ll Love This 3-Ingredient Recipe!

-This recipe gives you the perfect balance of sweet and tangy.
-You know exactly what goes into it and there are only 3 simple ingredients!
+- Low sugar apricot jam recipe: This recipe gives you the perfect balance of sweet and tangy.
+It has just the right amount of sugar.
+You know exactly what goes into it.
+It doesn’t include any high fructose corn syrup, and there are only 3 simple ingredients!

-Here are the ingredients you need for this homemade apricot preserves recipe.
-There’s no need for pectin!
+Here are the natural ingredients you need for this homemade apricot preserves recipe.
+There’s no need for added pectin like in the classic recipe!

-1. Apricots: Use a great mix of ripe apricots and not fully ripe apricots for the best flavor.
-Any apricots you have on hand would work.
+- Apricots: Use a great mix of ripe apricots and not fully ripe apricots for the best flavor.
+Get the highest quality apricots you can find.

 Note that the quantities used are different from what is shown in the picture.
 Check the recipe card below for detailed measurements and instructions.